samizzy/techblog/docs/views/technology/2020/May/liskov.md

 }
 ```
+We have defined a method `def handleAnimal(animal: Animal):Unit`, which takes in a instance of Animal and returns Unit.
+For the uninformed, Unit in scala means a function does not return anything.
+Inside the method we check if animal matches with instance of Dog or Animal and perform logic accordingly.
+It is similar to using instanceof method for checking instance type but pattern matching in scala comes with compile time safety.
+In Java there is nothing stopping you from checking if an Integer is instanceOf String but in scala this will throw a compile time error.

 Pattern matching is very powerful and is used very heavily in Scala.
-In its most primitive definition it can be seen as like instanceof operator  the `match` keyword with the `case` keyword is checking for instanceof Dog/Tiger.
+In its most primitive definition it can be seen as like instanceof operator  the `match` keyword with the `case` keyword is checking for instanceof Dog/Tiger and doing some logic with Dog/Tiger instance.

 ### Apply Pattern Matching to Our Shapes problem